open-traffic-generator/models/MODEL-GUIDE.md

 - `allOf` keyword
   - MUST not to be used
   - use the x-include extension instead

-- `description` keyword
-  - MUST be included for every schema object and schema property and include a meaningful description

-- `nullable`
-  - MUST NOT be used

 # Keyword Extensions
 - `x-status`: current | under-review | deprecated | obsolete